Creating a new diagnostic in quick-lint-js

 :

-about where the squigglies should go and name our variable
+where the squigglies should go and name our member variable

 appropriately to make the reporting and testing code easier to read.